 ASID is the interior design profession’s leader for the advocacy of interior design right-to-practice issues, building codes, public health, safety and welfare concerns, and other governmental issues relevant to the interior design profession.

 ASID has a full-time government and public affairs staff that includes three lobbyists registered with the U.S. House of Representatives and U.S. Senate.
-ASID staff works with a board-appointed volunteer council – the ASID Government & Public Affairs Council – to forward the Society’s legislative and codes objectives.
+ASID staff works with a board-appointed volunteer council – the Advocate By Design (AxD) Council – to forward the Society’s legislative and codes objectives.

 Go here to learn more and take action.